Digging into Archives - NOW Magazine

-Join us on Zoom for an intimate discussion with artist, Hiba Abdallah, and archivist, Tamara Rayan.
+Visual Arts Centre of Clarington Zoom discussion with artist, Hiba Abdallah, and archivist, Tamara Rayan.
 Moderated by curator, Sandy Saad-Smith the discussion will touch on some of the most compelling issues around the nature and meaning of the archive.
 Looking at the archive as a conceptual and physical space in which memories are preserved and history decided, the talk will explore questions around the ways in which we create, store, and circulate information.
+April 22 from 6 to 8 pm.

 About the exhibition: